 If you cannot find Wilton candy melts, you can use generic brands that can be found at your local baking supply store.
 The generic brands and sometimes called melting wafers.

 There’s just one issue that I have run into with candy melts.
-I find that even though I check the expiry dates, some of the colours do not melt well enough to poor or drizzle.
+I find that even though I check the expiry dates, some of the colours do not melt well enough to pour or drizzle.
 But, don’t worry, I have an easy fix for that!

 If you’re melting the candy melts using a microwave, then you might not have any issues.
 The package has clear instructions on how to melt them.
 But, I don’t own a microwave.
 Yes, it’s true!
 We had one, but I broke it by means of stupidity.
 But, that’s a story for another time!